-- Do not rub the turtle’s head, or write, draw, stand, sit on the stele.
+- Do not rub the turtle’s head, write, draw, stand, or sit on the stele.

-- No acts of lack of public culture, profanity and disorder.
+- No acts of lack of public culture, profanity, and disorder.

-- It is strictly forbidden to abuse the freedom of belief to perform superstitious activities, gambling, fraud …
+- It is strictly forbidden to abuse the freedom of belief to perform superstitious activities, gambling, or fraud.

 - Filming activities at the Temple of Literature are only made with the consent of this site’s leader.

 Going through the long history of Vietnam and big changes in life, the Temple of Literature in Hanoi still has an essential role in the spiritual life of the Vietnamese.